The all terrain adventure ski that you can use almost anywhere

 No Ski Boots required!

 The V2 NX-XL150RC-EZ is the all-terrain roller ski you can use almost anywhere, and no ski boots are required.
-What makes the NX-XL150RC-EZ so much better than previous Nordixc models is the new EZC binding system, that feels like a good ski boot in a classic ski binding.
+What makes the NX-XL150RC-EZ so much better than previous Nordixc models is the new EZC binding system.
+An athletic shoe in the new EZ Binding feels like a good ski boot in a classic ski binding.
 The NX-XL150RC comes standard with the proven speed reducers and our latest brake.
 The new brake design is even more effective than our highly praised original brake, patented in 2010.
 Also included is an instructional video, Becoming a Better Skier.
 The NX-XL150RC-EZ is based on the proven and stable Aero V2-XL150RC roller skis, a model that has become very popular with roller ski adventurers around the world.
 The large pneumatic tires make for an exceptionally smooth ride.
 The three wheel design makes the ski very stable, which is important when skiing long distances, as most accidents happen when a skier becomes tired.

 On V2 Aero roller skis, Carolyn and Santi Ocariz skied across the US from South Carolina to San Francisco (Read about their trip in the Gear Review).
 Phil Shaw skied from the Atlantic in Canada to Vancouver.
 Skiers have crossed Australia, New Zealand, and Ireland and skied from the boot of Italy to the top of Norway on the V2 Aero roller skis.
 Skiers in over 30 countries have used the V2 Aeros on surfaces that were impossible to cover without pneumatic tire roller skis, speed reducers and brakes.
 In 2014, Champion biathlete Raimonds Dombrovskis re-enacted his epic 1989 journey, skiing from the northernmost city in Canada to the Mexican border.
 He used V2 Aero roller skis for non-paved surfaces.
 Raimonds lives in Latvia and is a huge fan of the V2 Aero roller skis.There have been many incredible ventures on V2 Aero roller skis, but one of the most impressive was Alex Nilsson, who celebrated his 70th birthday by skiing from Vancouver in Canada to St. John’s in Newfoundland.
 He roller skied 6,800 kilometers and averaged 80 kilometers a day.
 Alex used three different pair of V2 roller skis, but he spent most of his time on the Aero XL150 RC.